ayushraje-debug/v3v4_APIs/README.md

 This repository provides automation scripts for performing **CRUD operations** and various **day-2 use cases** on different entities using **Prism v3** and **v4 APIs**.
 These scripts aim to simplify common admin tasks across virtual infrastructure.

 > 🔧 Feel free to use, modify, or contribute to this repository!
+> This repository is currently maintained & owned by Ayush Raje(ayush.raje@nutanix.com)
 ---

 ## ✅ Prerequisites